C

 • EPC: CAPEX 18M THB + 25-year O&M ~3M THB = 21M THB total (saves ~7M vs PPA but requires 18M cash upfront)

 Note: Figures are 2026 CapSolar estimates (actual size, load profile, PPA rate, and Ft may vary).
 Run your own scenario at the PPA vs Self-investment Calculator.
+Before comparing numbers, settle on the right system size for your factory load first.

 Risk Allocation — Who Bears What Under Each Model